 As Oia, Fira can get busy, and staying here can get to you.

 Also, something nobody ever talks about is the smell of donkey poop you’ll feel in most places close to the road leading from the bay in Fira.
-I guess that shouldn’t be a problem because you don’t feel it everywhere, especially in hotels which are really nice, but it’s something worth knowing.
+I guess that shouldn’t be a problem because you don’t feel it everywhere, especially in really nice hotels, but it’s something worth knowing.

 Great hotels in Thira